The free energy of a quantum Sherrington-Kirkpatrick spin-glass model for weak disorder: The macroscopic free energy and absence of spin-glass order for weak disorder

-\end{lemma} \begin{proof} Throughout the proof we will, without further notice, repeatedly interchange the order of various integrations according to the {\scshape Fubini--Tonelli} theorem.
-In a first step, we observe the following identity for the {\scshape Gaussian} disorder average
+\begin{proof} Throughout the proof we will, without mention, repeatedly interchange the order of various integrations according to the {\scshape Fubini--Tonelli} theorem.
+In a first step, we observe the following identity for the {\scshape Gauss}ian disorder average